seznam/richtext-processor/README.md

   encouraged to deal reasonably with improperly nested richtext', this implementation rejects such content with an error.
-The specification does not state how should such situation be resolved (the two obvious choices are terminated all unterminated commands and ignoring extra terminations, and preserving the behavior of the command not terminated before terminating its ancestor until the command at hand is terminated; and various commands may be preferred to be treated differently).
+The specification does not state how should such situation be resolved (the two obvious choices are terminate all unterminated commands and ignoring extra terminations, and preserving the behavior of the command not terminated before terminating its ancestor until the command at hand is terminated; and various commands may be preferred to be treated differently).
 Because of this, this implementation